Aaron-Bopp/Obsidian-notes/D&D/D&D/MOTW/Book/tomemarkdown.md

 ## When you first play a game that\'s Powered by the Apocalypse, roll +Weird

-That first contact with *Apocalypse World* was definitely weird.
+That first contact with *Apocalypse World* was definitely [[Weird]].

 As a group, we were figuring out the implications of the rules.
-How tough were our characters?
+How [[Tough]] were our characters?
 If I got ambushed by four resentful members of my cult, was that a death sentence?
 How did [[moves]] trigger and who was responsible for noticing it?
 Did the [[History]] rules make sense?
 What about advancement?
 What happens when you change playbooks?

 It was glorious.
 Mike, Sophie, Simon, and I leapt into creating a world that had been fractured into multiple universes, and into conflicts between our characters that had me utterly absorbed.